 Modification: Remove the elevation, performing this move from a high plank on the ground instead.

-Start by placing two dumbbells horizontally on the mat in front of you; about two feet apart.
+Place two dumbbells horizontally on the mat in front of you, about two feet apart.

 Stand with feet hip-distance apart, one foot on each side of the dumbbell on the right side of the mat.